 The stand and battery cover are pretty cheap, and many reviewers report problems with the temperature probe, so you should avoid this one if you’re thinking of measuring temperature.
 Also, like many other multimeters with a backlight, it doesn’t stay on very long, but you can also use the data hold function to keep the current value on the screen.

-This meter comes with a large range of tests, from voltage, resistance and current measurement, to capacitance, diode, continuity and temperature tests.
+This meter comes with a large range of features, from voltage, resistance and current measurement, to capacitance, diode, continuity and temperature tests.
 It works with a 9V battery (included).

 It comes with a backlight, but it only stays lit for a few seconds like many others to save power.
 On the other hand, it comes with 10 extra test leads, which is always useful if you don’t have some of them on hand already.

-Beside that, the build of the unit is good, the large screen is easy to read; it’s a good choice for a budget multimeter.
+Beside that, the build of the unit is good, the large screen is easy to read; it’s a good choice for a budget multimeter and the one I would buy it I didn’t already have an acceptable “hand-me-down” multimeter.

 The Neoteck multimeter comes with the usual measurements such as voltage, current, resistance, continuity, capacitance, temperature and diode testing.
 It works with a 9V battery (included).
-The meter also comes with alligator clips that can be used on the probe, which is often useful.
+The meter also comes with alligator clips that can be used on the probe, which is often useful for projects on a breadboard.

-The capacitance measurement is not very reliable and doesn’t measure values under 1uF, which are values you are likely to encounter.
+The capacitance measurement is not very reliable and doesn’t measure values under 1uF, which are relatively common in small projects.

 For continuity, you have to remember to enable the beep with the Func button, which is annoying for one of the most used features.
 It also beeps if it’s been turned on for too long, even if it’s still in use.